shaunpersad/docker-tutorial/README.md

 We can use either Docker or Docker Compose to do this.
 Both ways will be described.

+The end result of either way will be a runnable image called `shaunpersad/docker-tutorial`.

 #### 6A - The regular Docker way

 Run the following command: